CupNoodles27/DRG-Tips-and-Tricks/README.md

   * A bug repellant platform will cover some terrain next to the platform with bug repellant as well.
 Here is a nice [video visualization](https://www.youtube.com/watch?v=m8P3t9qJHu4) of the area that gets the bug repellant.
 Another [video testing](https://www.youtube.com/watch?v=AiGERlCZ2VY) bug repellant setups.
   * The [pyramid setup](https://www.reddit.com/r/DeepRockGalactic/comments/lbvg8b/to_haz4_engineers/glwl6mx/) works extremely well due to the aforementioned property of bug repellant platforms affecting nearby terrain.

-* Hold the reload button to recall your turrets.

 * When using two turrets, you can hit the reload button to choose which turret you want to place or relocate.

 * Put your platforms above the OMEN platforms by shooting them at a wall behind each OMEN platform.
 You can stand on them and still activate the OMEN platforms, while avoiding the radial purple lasers.
 If you place them too low, the lasers will quickly melt away, and if you place them too high, you won't be able to activate the OMEN platforms.